Wyatte73/ME-507-Mecha06/README.md

 ## Project Overview
 [Back to top](#Table-of-Contents)

-This repository contains the ME-405 term project by Ethan Gray and Wyatt Eberhart.
-The objective of this project was to develop and implement a control system for a differential-drive robot, Romi, using MicroPython.
-Romi was programmed to autonomously navigate a predefined course (depicted in Figure 1) by utilizing three primary sensors: an inertial measurement unit (IMU), line sensors, and bump sensors.
-These sensors were integrated with the Romi chassis kit and combined with Pololu motors and a Pololu power distribution board.
-Figure 2 shows the final build of Romi.

-The system was controlled using an STM32 Nucleo-L476RG development board, which served as the main processing unit.
-Task execution was managed through a real-time scheduler, ensuring periodic execution with designated priorities.
-Within these scheduled tasks, a finite state machine (FSM) was implemented to enable Romi to know what section of the track it was on and react accordingly.
+This repository contains the ME-507 term project by Wyatt Eberhart and Max Soury.
+The goal of the project was to design, fabricate, and test a custom printed circuit board for an embedded control system based on the STM32F411CE6U microcontroller.

+The project was inspired by the classic Ice Cold Beer arcade game, where the player controls a bar to guide a ball upward while avoiding holes.
+In this version, the system uses two stepper motors to control the motion of the bar, allowing the user to adjust each side independently.
+A distance sensor, two limit switches, two user switches, and an LCD display were integrated into the system to support gameplay, calibration, user input, and system feedback.

+The custom PCB served as the central hardware interface for the project.
+It connected the STM32 microcontroller to the motors, sensors, switches, and display, creating a cleaner and more reliable control platform than a breadboard-based setup.
+The STM32 reads the user switches and sensor inputs, processes the game-control logic, and commands the stepper motors to move the bar accordingly.

+Overall, this project demonstrates the development of a complete embedded mechatronic system, combining PCB design, microcontroller programming, stepper motor control, sensor integration, and user-interface feedback in a game-inspired application.

 <img height="280" alt="Screenshot 2025-03-16 at 12 55 04 PM" src="https://github.com/user-attachments/assets/97ac74ea-d0b5-4674-859b-4bc7075b9cf2" />
 <img height="280" alt="IMG_5718" src="https://github.com/user-attachments/assets/c376aa85-b766-441c-93ef-0afb0c2265a2" />